RodrigoRVSN/beeus-api/readme.md

 docker compose up
 ```

-## 📫 Contribuiting with chamber
+## 📫 Contribuiting with beeus

-To contribue with chamber, follow the steps:
+To contribue with beeus, follow the steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <name_branch>`.